lanl/LaGriT/docs/pages/docs/commands/GENIEE.md

   abs(reference\_element\_number) is reversed and then used as the reference.

-  **reference\_element\_number** = 0 will check and report if
-  orientation is consistent, but will not do any flipping.
+  *reference\_element\_number* = 0 will check and report if orientation is consistent, but will not do any flipping.

-  **addatt** - if the keyword addatt is included, two new arrays are added to the mesh object.
+  **addatt** - if the keyword addatt is included, two new arrays ipath and ifflip are added to the mesh object.

-  **ipath** - The order in which elements are visited.
+      ipath - The order in which elements are visited.

-  **ifflip** -    0 if the element orientation was NOT changed

-                  1 if the element orientation was changed
+      ifflip - 0 if the element orientation was NOT changed, 1 if the element orientation was changed.
+      Note the ifflip array will not make sense for jtet loops greater than 2.
+In this case there is no single solution.